 And if so, didn’t we have technology like 10 years ago that can solve this problem?

-I mean Medellin has got kiosks that can show you exactly where you parked in a gigantic mall by entering your license plate into a kiosk and showing your car via live camera feed… Things I’ve never even seen in the USA.
+I mean Medellin has got kiosks that can show you exactly where you parked in a gigantic mall by entering your license plate into a touchscreen and it will show you your car via live camera feed… Things I’ve never even seen in the USA.

 Pablo Escobar may long be dead, but he has forever left his mark on the culture of an entire city.
 A large portion of the youth today in Medellin look up to Pablo Escobar as a role model, probably since they didn’t have to experience the terror and violence that he perpetrated on an entire country.

-Meanwhile the girls have latched onto the idea that catching one of these guys in a relationship is their only way out of poverty and they skip education and become “grillas” or prostitutes at a young age and then soon find themselves with a baby on their hip and a guy who is completely unfaithful (also a key part of local culture, even among other social classes).
+Meanwhile the girls have latched onto the idea that catching one of these guys in a relationship is their only way out of poverty and they skip education and become “grillas” (or, worse, prostitutes) at a young age and then soon find themselves with a baby on their hip and a guy who is completely unfaithful (also a key part of local culture, regardless of social class).

-Meanwhile, other, more educated Colombians criticize foreigners for their passing interest in Pablo Escobar (the most famous person to ever come out of Colombia — sorry Shakira, Gabriel Garcia Marquez, and Botero), or the TV show Narcos, when no one does more to promote and celebrate Narco Culture than the people that were born and raised in Medellin, including a number of people who have created Pablo Escobar Tours to capitalize on his name.
+Meanwhile, other, more educated Colombians criticize foreigners for their passing interest in Pablo Escobar (the most famous person to ever come out of Colombia — sorry Shakira, Gabriel Garcia Marquez, and Fernando Botero), or the TV show Narcos, when NO ONE does more to promote and celebrate Narco Culture than the people that were born and raised in Medellin, including a number of people who have created Pablo Escobar Tours to capitalize on his name.

 Incredibly, you can even find people like “Popeye” — a former top assassin for Pablo who killed more than 300 people, along with orchestrating the bombing of a plane that killed 100 and assassinating a leading Colombian Presidential candidate — who has become a YouTube star with more than half a million subscribers.